Center for Student Conflict Management - Conduct

 - Coordinate restorative and mediation processes for various groups or offices.

-- Assist in the planning and implementation of restorative and mediation training.
+- Assist in the planning and implementation of restorative and mediation trainings.

 Committee Work and Meetings